xinghua-qu/xinghua-qu.github.io/_pages/about.md

 </div>

 **Experience**
-- 💼 [Feb 2026] I left Bytedance Seed to pursue agentic interaction models.
-Many thanks my wonderful teammates for the models we trained together.
+- 💼 [Feb 2026] I left Bytedance Seed to pursue multimodal interaction models.
+Many thanks my wonderful teammates for the models we delivered together.
 - 💼 [Jun 2024] I returned to Bytedance Seed as a research scientist and tech lead to build up the reinforcement learning pipeline for speech to speech LLMs.
 - 💼 [Aug 2023] I joined Shanda Group as an AI scientist inspired by [Mr Chen Tianqiao](https://en.wikipedia.org/wiki/Chen_Tianqiao)'s ambition on AI, working on internal start-up and venture capital investment consultation on AI.
 - 🎓 [Jan 2022]I finished my oral defense and received my PhD degree.
 Many thanks to my supervisor [Prof Yew-Soon Ong](https://personal.ntu.edu.sg/asysong/home.html) and many other collaborators.